Cal9233/Financial_Planner/Backend/README.md

 ## Phase 2: Flask Backend Implementation

 This is the Flask backend API for the Personal Finance Management System.
 It provides RESTful endpoints for managing users, accounts, transactions, budgets, and financial goals.
+The backend uses cookie-based sessions for storing database credentials securely.

 ## Setup Instructions